microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

 In this scenario we will use a JSON file:

-- [`resources.json`](resources.json) - An export for the Azure resource properties saved for offline use
+- [`resources.json`](resources.json) - An export for the Azure resource properties saved for offline use.

 To generate a similar `resources.json` file of your own, the use following command.